botfatherio/botfather.io/src/content/apiref/color.md

 title: Color Type
 ---

-To represent colors the botfather script engine provides a `Color` type.
-Some botfather APIs take instances of `Color` as parameters.
+To represent colors the Botfather script engine provides a `Color` type.
+Some Botfather APIs take instances of `Color` as parameters.
 Feel free to use and extend the `Color` type yourself in your bot scripts.

 ## Table of contents